Skip to main content

 International Code Council (ICC): The source for International Building Code standards that Eagle County follows – ICC Website

-National Fire Protection Association (NFPA): Publishes NFPA 211, the standard for chimneys, fireplaces, vents, and solid fuel-burning appliances – NFPA 211 Standard
+National Fire Protection Association (NFPA): Publishes NFPA 211, the standard for chimneys, fireplaces, vents, and solid fuel-burning appliances.
+You can start at the NFPA homepage or go straight to the NFPA 211 Standard.

 Chimney Safety Institute of America (CSIA): Sets industry standards for chimney professionals and provides homeowner education – CSIA Website